 Herbs: San Qi, Dang Gui, Yu Jin, Bai Dou Kou, Da Huang, Hong Hua, Huai Niu Xi, Xu Duan, Gu Sui Ban, Xiang Fu, Ru Xiang, and Mo Yao; Indications: bruises, fractures or broken bones, joint dislocations, torn ligaments, muscle strains, pain and swelling from an injury, post-operative pain, sports injuries, sprains, and traumatic injuries.

 I hope this blog post will give you an idea of what should be in your luggage on your next trip!
-Connect with me via my contact page to set up an appointment or if you have any further questions.
+Connect with me via email at firstname.lastname@example.org or book your TCM Herbal Consult online.
 I look forward to hearing from you!